-In this post I’m going to cover that question thoroughly, I’ll also tell you what to look for if you do decide to purchase a sprayer, and give you my top recommendations for diaper sprayers based on those things, including links to in-depth reviews for each sprayer I talk about, so that you can make a clear and informed choice with as much information as you need.
+I’m going to answer all those questions for you here.
+I will also tell you what to look for if you decide to purchase one, and tell you what I think is the best diaper sprayer for your needs to help you can make a clear and informed choice with as much information as you need.

 If you want to skip all of that, and just want my recommendations, here they are in order: